 Many groups were hiking here when we went, but all of them stopped at the saddle and enjoyed the lakes.
 The route from the saddle up to the summit of Smutwood Peak looks long and steep, but it’s easier and shorter than it looks.

 There is a false summit around the 8.5 km mark.
 The view from the false summit is great of Birdwood but continues to the true summit for 360 views.
-This is where the route gets a bit scrambly and slightly expose.
+This is where the route gets a bit scrambly and slightly exposed.
 A fall here certainly wouldn’t be good, but it’s not certain death (that’s next door on Mount Smuts).

 Keep pushing for the summit and enjoy the views.
 Once you reach it, the views are amazing, and you’ll see Mount Smuts and Mount Birdwood.
 You’ll even be able to see Tent Ridge if you look hard enough.